arjun-thakor/angular-opentable-coding-challenge-new/README.md

 # angular-opentable-coding-challenge
-# angular-coding-challenge-opentable
-Coding challenge in Angular using OpenTable API
+Coding challenge in Angular using OpenTable RESTful API

 # AngularOpentableCodingChallenge